How Chaos Made Electronics

 I used this through the effects chain of “the tube”.

 The toota used circuits from Maplin Electronics just after they started up.
+(Maplin has since gone bust, shut all the shops and restarted again doing mail-order as they originally did.
+However, now it’s online and they don’t do components any longer; for that you’d need RS Components).
 I had a 61-key keyboard and instead of having two manuals I had two switches under each key with each switch triggering a single tone but an octave apart.
 Thus pressing a “A” key would give two tones, one at 220Hz and the other at 440Hz, say.

 Each tone could give an almost pure sinewave (flute) output graded in 5 push-button steps up to a fizzy sawtooth/square (strings/reeds) type tone.
 I had a balance potentiometer set up to give a feed between the two octave notes.